Cognitive learning

 Employees become more confident in approaching tasks as they get a deeper understanding of new topics and learn new skills.

-3. Enhances Comprehension
+3. Enhances comprehension

 Cognitive learning improves learners’ comprehension of acquiring new information.
 They can develop a deeper understanding of new learning materials.